younessssssss/younessssssss.github.io/_posts/2023-05-21-authenticating-firebase-with-email-link-in-chrome-extension.md

 });

 ```
+Check the complete version on [GitHub repository](https://github.com/younessssssss/firebase-chrome-ext-auth) for more details.

-### Step 4: Chrome Extension Confirms Authentication and Grants the User Access
+### Step 4: Extension Confirms Authentication

 The `UserProvider` component receives the email link and uses it to authenticate the user with Firebase.
 If authenticated successfully, the user's data is stored in the `UserContext`.